Skip to main content

 Corporate supply chain responsibility at Seeberger

-The Supply Chain Due Diligence Act (LkSG) was passed in Germany in June 2021.
-It requires companies to consider their supply chains in terms of human rights and environmental risk factors and to address any violations.
-From 2023, the LkSG applies to companies with at least 3,000 employees.
-It will also apply to companies with at least 1,000 employees within Germany from 2024.
+In 2021, the Supply Chain Due Diligence Act (LkSG) was enacted in Germany.
+It requires companies to assess their supply chains for human rights and environmental risk factors and to identify violations.
+The LkSG applies to companies with at least 1,000 employees.

 At Seeberger, we believe that companies should take responsibility for their supply chain regardless of their size or the legal requirements.